 - If from a company, verify the email address before opening any links or attachments.

-- Save files to the hard drive, scan them with the antivirus software and then open the file.
+- Save files to the hard drive, scan them with the anti-virus software and then open the file.

-Know who you are dealing with online
+Know whom you are dealing with online

 - Never run a program unless you know it is from a person or company you trust.
 Do not send programs of unknown origin to others.